Skip to main content

 Generics

-When you are referencing a generic type, the rules about @Nullable and @NullMarked are as you would expect from what we have seen.
-For example, List<@Nullable String> means a list where each element is either a reference to a string object or it is null.
-In a @NullMarked context, List<String> means a list where each element is a reference to a string object and can't be null.
+When you are using a generic type, the rules about @Nullable, @NonNull, and @NullMarked are as you would expect from what we have seen.
+For example, within a @NullMarked context, List<@Nullable String> means a reference to a List (not null) where each element is either a reference to a String object or null; but List<String> means a list (not null) where each element is a reference to a String object and can't be null.

-Things are a bit more complicated when you are defining a generic type.
+Things are a bit more complicated when you are declaring a generic type.
 Consider this:

 @NullMarked